shailesh1729/tisp/book/metric_spaces/topology.md

 Let $d_a : X \times X \to \RR$ and $d_b: X \times X \to \RR$ be two different metrics on $X$.
-Then, the metrics are said to be *equivalent* if they induce the same {prf:ref}`topology <def-ms-topology>` on $X$.
+Then, the metrics are said to be *equivalent* if they determine the same {prf:ref}`topology <def-ms-topology>` on $X$.
 In other words, the family of open sets in $(X, d_a)$ is identical to the family of open sets in $(X, d_b)$;